pumasecurity/puma-prey/CONTRIBUTING.md

 # Clone

-Clone the repo and document your rules!
+Clone the repo and write some insecure code to help benchmark your rules!

 # Pull Request